 Rosalind, the daughter of Duke Senior (the banished duke), is raised at the court of Duke Frederick (who is younger brother to Duke Senior and took over his dukedom), with her cousin Celia ...
 See full summary »

 As Macbeth rides home from battle three witches stop him.
 They tell him that he will soon rise in power, first becoming Thane of Cawdor and then King of Scotland.
 King Duncan has just ...
 See full summary »

 During World War I, in an unnamed country, a soldier named Tamino is sent by the Queen of the Night to rescue her daughter Pamina from the clutches of the supposedly evil Sarastro.
 But all is not as it seems.

 Mary Class is a highly successful business executive - who just happens to be the daughter of Santa Claus.
 But when her father falls ill, Mary returns to the North Pole and the life she ...
 See full summary »

 The Moorish general Othello is manipulated into thinking that his new wife Desdemona has been carrying on an affair with his lieutenant Michael Cassio when in reality it is all part of the scheme of a bitter ensign named Iago.

 The King of Navarre and his three companions swear a very public oath to study together and to renounce women for three years.
 Their honour is immediately put to the test by the arrival of the Princess of France and her three lovely companions.
 It's love at first sight for all concerned followed by the men's highly entertaining but hopeless efforts to disguise their feelings.
 Written by

-While the movie's concentrating on what is obviously WW2, one of the paper shown announces the end of the war on November 11, which is in fact the date of the end of WW1 (the end of WW2 being on August 15).
+While the movie's concentrating on what is obviously WW2, one of the paper shown announces the end of the war on November 11, which is in fact the date of the end of WW1 in 1918 (the end of WW2 being on May 8, 1945 in Europe and August 15 in Asia).
 See more »

 Was this review helpful to you?